Mihaly Csikszentmihalyi biography and books

-In his scientific years, Mihaly Csikszentmihalyi became known for his research into happiness and creativity.
-Years of research and study around the flow concept have gained him recognition and produced many publications.
+In his scientific years, he became known for his research into happiness and creativity.
+Years of research and study around the flow theory have gained Mihaly Csikszentmihalyi recognition and produced many publications.

-Mihaly Csikszentmihalyi is regarded as the leading researcher in the area of research within positive psychology.
-His works are influential and are cited and used internationally.
+He is regarded as the leading researcher in the area of research within positive psychology.
+Mihaly Csikszentmihalyi’s works are influential and are cited and used internationally.

 - “Happiness is not something that happens.
 It is not the result of good fortune or random chance.
 It is not something that money can buy or power command.
 It does not depend on outside events, but, rather, on how we interpret them.”